-In the analysis of primary behaviour, narwhal behaviours were binned in two categories - 'travel or resting,' 'milling or social activity', with the latter category assumed to comprise non-stressed behavioural state activities.
-A mixed-effect model with a binomial distribution was used to analyse the data.
-Fixed effects included vessel presence within 5 km from the group, distance from vessel, group type, and an interaction between distance from vessel and group type.
+In the analysis of primary behaviour, narwhal behaviours were binned in two categories - "travel" or "resting, milling or social activity", with the latter category assumed to comprise non-stressed behavioural state activities.
+A mixed-effects model with a binomial distribution (i.e., logistic regression) was used to analyse the data.
+Fixed effects included vessel presence within 5 km from the group, distance from vessel (modeled as a linear relationship), group type, and an interaction between distance from vessel and group type.
+In addition, Beaufort value and water clarity classification were included to account for differences in observation conditions, and group size (modeled as a natural cubic spline, due to relationship nonlinearity) was included in the model to account for the observed differences in primary behaviours between larger and smaller groups.
+Due to sample size limitations, Beaufort scale values were binned such that all values of 3 or larger were collapsed into a single bin, resulting in Beaufort values of 0, 1, 2, and ≥2 that were used in the analysis.
 The group types assessed included mother-immature pairs, mixed groups with immatures, mixed groups without immatures, and adult groups, while lone immatures were removed from the analysis due to insufficient sample size.
 The random effect was an intercept of focal follow ID, which accounts for the variability between groups and the correlation of observations within group.